AndreyMaykov/The_Klein-Gordon_equation/README.md

 The code implements a family of explicit and implicit finite difference methods (https://en.wikipedia.org/wiki/Finite_difference_method).
 For the latter, an iterative algorithm was utilized to obtain the numeric solution.

 **Note.** The code was (and still is) documented very scarcely, as it was only meant to be used by the author within a short time.
-I intend to add a more detailed documentation later on.
+I am going to add a more detailed documentation later on.